AI-S2/linux-/README.md

 for organizing all data on a computer or device

 What is the difference between a relative path and an absolute path in the Linux file system?
+In a linux file system an absolute path is a complete file location starting from the root directory (/) specifying every directory leadingto a specific file while a relative path describes a file location relative to the current working directory

 How can you check the disk usage of a specific directory?
+To check the disk usage of a specific directory use the du command followed by the directory path you want to analyze

 What is the default mount point for external devices in Linux?
+In linux the default mount point for external devices like USB drives is typically /media

 #Vim editor :